Vessel Player III Review: The Sexiest Golf Bag on the Market?

 After a few rounds with the Vessel Player III I’m pretty excited to say that this bag, for maybe the first time ever, ticks off nearly all of the boxes on my personal list.

 If you’re too busy to read this whole thing?
-I’ll save you and just say that this is the best golf bag I’ve ever owned.
+I’ll save you and just say that this might be the best golf bag I’ve ever owned.

 Vessel nailed it in pretty much every category.